the-suri-project/suri-docs-old/docs/en/faqs.md

 <FaqBox title="Are NFTs going to be sold as a source of revenue?">

-NFTs in **Suri** are just a mean to an end, so they don't have any value other than the one people give to them.
-When they are active, the value would be the one of the suri domain they represent while when they are expired, they have no value.
+NFTs in **Suri** are just a means to an end, so they don't have any value on their own, other than the one given to them.
+Whilst they are active, the value would be the one of the suri domain they represent.
+Meanwhile, when they expire, they have no residual value.

 </FaqBox>

 <FaqBox title="Why is Suri using a subscription model?">

-**Suri** use a configurable subscription model to open for more versatility than the current Web2 models.
-This model offers different payment possibilities like:
+**Suri** uses a configurable subscription model to open for more versatility than the current Web2 models.
+This model offers different possibilities such as:

 - Free suri for a period.
 - Single payment suris for a period, e.g. 10$ for 1 year.